Movie Posters Based on Dreams

 fly movie poster, cartoon, zany, wacky, large font

-From the thousands of generated images I chose the most appropriate movie titles and credits text:
+From the thousands of generated images I chose the most appropriate title and credit text for each poster:

-Since I was printing these movie posters for display in an art gallery, I targeted the standard “mini sheet / insert” movie poster size of 11" x 17".
+Since I was printing these movie posters for display in an art gallery, I targeted the common 11 × 17-inch mini-poster format.
 Using the standard 300dpi printing resolution, this required the movie posters to have pixel dimensions of 3300px x 5100px.
-Stable Diffusion 1.5 is not capable of creating images at this resolution, so I needed to upscale the imagery before compositing.
+Stable Diffusion 1.5 was not designed to generate images directly at this print resolution, so I needed to upscale the imagery before compositing.

 After some experimentation, I found that using R-ESRGAN 4x+ to upscale images, and ESRGAN 4x+ to upscale text worked best.